- Cancer information for Aboriginal & Torres Strait Islander peoples

 Am I a carer?

-You are a ‘carer’ if you’re helping someone who has cancer.
-Many carers are family members, but you don’t have to be – you could be a friend or neighbour.
-Some carers help out full-time and others do a few things for a short time.
+You might help out full-time and others do a few things for a short time.
 The amount of caring you do might change over time.
-For example, if the person with cancer gets sicker, you might do more.
+For example, if the person with cancer gets sicker, you might do more to help them.

 How can I help the person?